FirstLegoLeague/launcher/docs/userguide.md

 Press `Save` to make the change permanent.

-Note: **After making a change to ANY of the above settings you need to refresh the browser `Scoring` tab**.
+Note: **After making a change to ANY of the above settings you need to refresh the browser `Scoring` tab (by going to the tab and pressing F5)**.

 **Advanced**